 Brand voice is hard to transfer

 At most companies, brand voice lives in one or two people's heads.
-You can write guidelines, run workshops, add a style guide to the drive.
-But when someone new joins, or a freelancer needs to write three emails by Thursday, or the team scales faster than onboarding can keep up, the voice drifts.
+You can write guidelines, run workshops, add a style guide to the shared drive.
+But when someone new joins, a freelancer needs to turn around three emails by Thursday, or the team scales faster than onboarding can keep up -- the voice drifts.
 Gradually at first, then noticeably.

 The review process that catches this drift is expensive.
 It requires the one person who truly understands the brand to read everything before it goes out.
 That person becomes a bottleneck.
 The feedback they give is often subjective, hard to act on quickly, and inconsistent across channels.